|

 Order.

-A companion booklet provides some of the rationale and historical reasons
+A companion booklet provides some of the rationale and historical

-that may help later.
+and "how?" that may help later.

 I. Before the Ceremony

-Over the years, the ceremony has evolved from "ambush the candidate
+Over the years, the ceremony has evolved from "ambush the candidate in

-in the kitchen, bring her forth before the populace in her kitchen-prep
+the kitchen, bring her forth before the populace in her kitchen-prep

-clothing, and swear her in, " to "inform the candidate well
+clothing, and swear her in, " to "inform the candidate well ahead of

-set of options.
+options.
 The following topics seem to cause the most concern and

 questions.